 - Conclusion and Policy Implications

-The first chapter discusses the growing global imbalances in international financial markets, particularly the current account deficit in the United States and the accumulation of foreign reserves by central banks in emerging countries.
-It explores various explanations for this phenomenon, including managed exchange rate regimes, sovereign wealth funds, and the need for self-insurance against sudden stops.
+- Global Imbalances in Financial Markets: This chapter discusses the growing global imbalances in international financial markets, particularly the current account deficit in the United States and the accumulation of foreign reserves by emerging economies.
+It explores various explanations for this phenomenon, including managed exchange rate regimes, sovereign wealth funds, and the need for self-insurance against financial crises.

 - Moritz Meyer (Autor:in), 2009, Sequential Financial Crisis Scenario, München, GRIN Verlag, https://www.grin.com/document/182527